thegreatsunra/kubernetes-the-harder-way/docs/01_Learning_How_to_Run_VMs_with_QEMU.md

   ```
   instance-id: ubuntu0
   ```
-  This ID us used by `cloud-init` to determine whether it is running during a "first boot".
+  This ID is used by `cloud-init` to determine whether it is running during a "first boot".
   Changing `instance-id` is like telling `cloud-init` "you are a different machine now" which makes it initialize the VM from scratch.